MARKETING

 For example: let’s say I’m super popular on TikTok (note: I’m not).
 I have a catchphrase that I say at the end of every video: “And that’s why they call me King Garbage!”
 Each video gets, like, a million views, which makes some random opportunist see dollar signs.
 After a few months of these videos, they begin making t-shirts with “And that’s why they call me King Garbage!” on them.

-When I see this, I can go and retroactively apply for a trademark circa the first time I ever used the catchphrase.
-It doesn’t matter how long ago it was that I first used it, because it’s my intellectual property.
+When I see this, I can go and retroactively apply for a trademark dating back to the first time I ever used the catchphrase.
+It doesn’t matter how long ago it was that I first used it because it’s my intellectual property.
 Once my trademark is approved, I can then file a claim of trademark infringement against the person using my (iconic) slogan.
 It’s my intellectual property, and it’s integral to my brand.

 I’ll admit, this makes the prospect of building on anyone else’s work sound impossible.
 But the world isn’t only made up of stuff you can’t use.